 Overall Im happy that I finally got my first ITU World Cup podium.
 Something that Ive been very close in the past but never got it done, I know that from now on there will be a couple of those more in the future.

-Next stop will be on Saturday in Buffalo for Pro Nationals !!!
+Next stop will be on Saturday in Buffalo for Pro Nationals and then back to Puerto Rico !!!